Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

 Put a figure to your goals; that way, you can track and know whether you’re hitting all your milestones.

 Decide what type of ‘bribe’ you’d like to offer in exchange for people’s emails.
 Some of the best-performing lead magnets are:

 - A Cheatsheet

 - A Resource list

 Create a surprise bonus

 This one is optional.
-However, you want to provide as much value as possible to the new subscriber and also to make them associate your brand with positive feelings.
+However, you want to provide as much value as possible to the new subscriber and make them associate your brand with positive feelings.

 One way to achieve that is by giving your new subscribers an unannounced gift.
-They’d be pleasantly surprised getting the gift and you would have taken a step closer to having a potential loyal customer.
+They’d be pleasantly surprised to get the gift, and you would have taken a step closer to having a potential loyal customer.